Ellen Evert Hopman: Education

 Hopman graduated summa cum laude from Temple University in Philadelphia with a B.S. in Art Education, and received a master's degree in Mental Health Counseling from the University of Massachusetts (Amherst) in 1990.
 She trained in Herbalism primarily with William LeSassier in New York in 1983, at the Findhorn Foundation in Scotland under Barbara D'Arcy Thompson, and received professional training at the National Center for Homeopathy.

 Career

 Hopman joined the modern Druidic organization Ar nDraiocht Fein in 1984.
-She is a co-founder and former co-Chief of The Order of Whiteoak (Ord na Darach Gile), a Reconstructionist Druid organization.
-She is also Archdruid and founder, Tribe of the Oak (Tuatha na Dara), www.tribeoftheoak.com.
+She is a co-founder and former co-Chief of The Order of Whiteoak (Ord na Darach Gile), a Celtic Reconstructionist Druid organization.
+She is also Archdruid Emerita and founder of Tribe of the Oak (Tuatha na Dara), www.tribeoftheoak.org.
 She held the position of vice president of the Henge of Keltria, an international Druid Fellowship, for nine years.
 She has been on the staff of Keltria: Journal of Druidism and Celtic Magick and has been a contributing author to many New Age and Pagan journals.
 She was the founder of The New England Druid Summit, a yearly gathering of Druids in New England.
 In 2009 she presented a paper on Celtic Cosmology at the International Center for Cultural Studies (ICCS) Conference on Spirituality in Indigenous Cultural and Religious Traditions.